-Parodia microsperma is a highly variable species in the shape, spination, and color of spines and flowers, and many names have been published.
+Parodia microsperma is a highly variable species in the shape, spination, and color of the spines and flowers, and many names have been published.

 Scientific Name